 Project CHEF is a non-profit program that partners with Vancouver School Board to teach children about wholesome food.
 The Project CHEF program began implementation in the winter of 2008.
-At the conclusion of the 2011-12 school year the program has reached approximately 5400 children from Vancouver schools and directly involved over 2000 parents and community volunteers.
+At the conclusion of the 2013 – 2014 school year, the program has reached approximately 8400 children from Vancouver schools and directly involved over 4800 parent and community volunteers.

 To teach children the knowledge and skills necessary to make healthy food choices and enable them to make wholesome, nutritious meals for themselves so that they may lead healthy lives.

 1. Gain knowledge and skills necessary to make informed choices about the food they eat.

 2. Develop skill and confidence in making culturally diverse, nutritious meals that comply with Canada’s Food Guide.

 3. Apply principles of safety in the kitchen with regard to personal and kitchen cleanliness, food safety and safety using kitchen equipment and utensils.

 4. Participate in the pleasures of shared meals at a table and become aware of social and

 5. Work cooperatively with their peers, school staff, parents and community in promoting and enjoying healthy food choices.